searchspring/snap/docs/BUILD_DEPLOY_INTEGRATION_SHOPIFY.md

 To add a search results page, we'll need to create a new collection in Shopify.

+> [!WARNING]
-**Warning:** Before creating this collection page, ensure that the url does not already exist by going to `https://[domain]/collections/shop`.
+> Before creating this collection page, ensure that the url does not already exist by going to `https://[domain]/collections/shop`.
 If the url is active, an alternative path could be `search`.

 - Within the Shopify Admin, navigate to Products > Collections > Create collection.
 - Set the collection details to the following: